ay-lab/GhmCN/README.md

 ```

 ## 2. Data Preparation
 In this section we describe the characteristics of the required input files and a guide for data preparation from `HiC-Pro`, `BAM` and `featureCounts` outputs.
+Under this [Zenodo deposit](https://zenodo.org/deposit/7497540) we provided an example dataset for Naïve B cells (`B00` codename as used in our publication) that contains the `_abs.bed` and `_iced.matrix` outputs from HiC-Pro, the merged mapping results of CMS IP `_IP.bam` and CMS INPUT `_INPUT.bam`, and the `_featureCounts.txt` outputs from using `featureCounts`.
+Beware that the uncompressed size of this archive is **73G**.

 ### 2.1. `Hi-C`
 The code requires the DNA interaction maps to be of an specific format: divided in files by chromosomes and having the second column as the leading coordinate.